k2s/ansible-role-ttrss/README.md

 # ttrss #

-This role will install Tiny Tiny RSS from source with PostgreSQL, nginx and php5-fpm.
+This [Ansible](http://www.ansible.com/home) role will install [Tiny Tiny RSS](http://tt-rss.org/) from source with PostgreSQL and nginx.

 ## Role Variables ##